QuickBirdEng/XCoordinator/README.md

 Describes possible navigation paths within a flow, a collection of closely related scenes.

 #### 👨‍✈️ Coordinator
 An object loading views and creating viewModels based on triggered routes.
 A Coordinator creates and performs transitions to these scenes based on the data transferred via the route.
+In contrast to the coordinator, a router can be seen as an abstraction from that concept limited to triggering routes.
+Often, a Router is used to abstract away from a specific coordinator in ViewModels.

 #### ✈️ Transition
 Transitions describe the navigation from one view to another view.
 Transitions are available based on the type of the root view controller in use.
 Example: Whereas `ViewTransition` only supports basic transitions that every view controller supports, `NavigationTransition` adds navigation controller specific transitions.